brylevkirill/notes/Deep Learning.md

   - `code` <https://github.com/HIPS/hypergrad>

-#### Andrychowicz, Denil, Gomez, Hoffman, Pfau, Schaul, de Freitas - ["Learning to Learn by Gradient Descent by Gradient Descent"](https://arxiv.org/abs/1606.04474)
+#### ["Learning to Learn by Gradient Descent by Gradient Descent"](https://arxiv.org/abs/1606.04474) Andrychowicz, Denil, Gomez, Hoffman, Pfau, Schaul, de Freitas
 >	"The move from hand-designed features to learned features in machine learning has been wildly successful.
 In spite of this, optimization algorithms are still designed by hand.
 In this paper we show how the design of an optimization algorithm can be cast as a learning problem, allowing the algorithm to learn to exploit structure in the problems of interest in an automatic way.
 Our learned algorithms, implemented by LSTMs, outperform generic, hand-designed competitors on the tasks for which they are trained, and also generalize well to new tasks with similar structure.
 We demonstrate this on a number of tasks, including simple convex problems, training neural networks, and styling images with neural art."

 >	"We have shown how to cast the design of optimization algorithms as a learning problem, which enables us to train optimizers that are specialized to particular classes of functions.
 Our experiments have confirmed that learned neural optimizers compare favorably against state-of-the-art optimization methods used in deep learning.
 We witnessed a remarkable degree of transfer, with for example the LSTM optimizer trained on 12,288 parameter neural art tasks being able to generalize to tasks with 49,152 parameters, different styles, and different content images all at the same time.
 We observed similar impressive results when transferring to different architectures in the MNIST task.
 The results on the CIFAR image labeling task show that the LSTM optimizers outperform handengineered optimizers when transferring to datasets drawn from the same data distribution.
 In future work we plan to continue investigating the design of the NTM-BFGS optimizers.
 We observed that these outperformed the LSTM optimizers for quadratic functions, but we saw no benefit of using these methods in the other stochastic optimization tasks.
 Another important direction for future work is to develop optimizers that scale better in terms of memory usage."